 Can I Increase the Height of my Existing Fencing Without Changing The Posts?

 It’s an age old problem that often arises when moving into a new property or sometimes when new neighbours are moving in next door to you.
-Often people are just looking to increase the height of their existing fencing due to security concerns or are simply looking to add trellis to the top of existing panels to allow climbing plants to grow into the fence, but what can be done to increase the height of the existing fencing without having to change the posts?
+Often people are just looking to increase the height of existing fencing due to security concerns or are simply looking to add trellis to the top of existing panels to allow climbing plants to grow into the fence, but what can be done to increase the height of existing fencing without having to change the posts?

 Well, take heart in the fact that there are a number of options available to you even if you have concrete slotted posts.
 For ease of understanding we will have to split the explanations according to what you are looking to achieve.

 1.)
 Extending the Height of Traditional Panel Fencing on Concrete Posts